Welcome to

 that time, fifty cents or a dollar would be the going rate.

-ability to capture a tremendous amount
+panoramic camera has the ability to capture a tremendous amount

 of information.
 A well done photo reveals much about the people and places